Nicotine as Treatment (NEAT) Trial

 Compared to the general population, people undergoing alcohol and other drug (AOD) treatment have far higher rates of tobacco use, experience more difficulty quitting tobacco, and are more likely to relapse after a quit attempt.
 Behavioural support and nicotine replacement therapy (NRT) have been shown to help people remain abstinent from tobacco while in residential AOD treatment, however, most resume smoking after leaving residential treatment.
 Thus, finding ways to help people remain abstinent from tobacco after treatment would substantially improve long-term health outcomes in this population.

 The NEAT trial is a randomised controlled trial (RCT) to test the effectiveness of VNPs and Quitline telephone counselling compared to NRT and Quitline counselling in helping clients cease smoking following discharge from residential withdrawal treatment in a large sample of 926 participants.
 The study is being run at 6 residential and inpatient withdrawal units across three states (Qld, NSW, VIC) in Australia.
-In this 12-week intervention, participants are randomly assigned to receive upon discharge week’s supply of a VNP and Quitline Support (condition 1) or 12-weeks supply of NRT and Quitline Support (condition 2) group.
-Participants are contacted for a 3-month and 9-month follow-up interviews following their discharge to assess tobacco abstinence and other outcomes.
+In this 12-week intervention, participants are randomly assigned to receive a VNP with a 12-week supply of nicotine and Quitline Support (condition 1), or a 12-week supply of NRT and Quitline Support (condition 2), when they discharge from withdrawal treatment.
+Participants are contacted for 3-month and 9-month follow-up interviews following their discharge to assess tobacco abstinence and other outcomes.

 Turning Point team

-Professor Billie Bonevski (University of Newcastle), Professor Amanda Baker (University of Newcastle), Associate Professor Coral Gartner (University of Queensland), Associate Professor Natalie Walker (University of Auckland), Dr Catherine Segan (University of Melbourne), Professor Chris Bullen (University of Auckland), Dr Christopher Oldmeadow (University of Newcastle), Professor Linda Bauld (University of Edinburgh), Professor Adrian Dunlop (Hunter New England Local Health District Drug & Alcohol Clinical Services, Dr Anthony Gill (St Vincent’s, Sydney), and Dr David Jacka (Monash Health).
+Professor Billie Bonevski (University of Newcastle), Professor Amanda Baker (University of Newcastle), Associate Professor Coral Gartner (University of Queensland), Associate Professor Natalie Walker (University of Auckland), Dr Catherine Segan (University of Melbourne), Professor Chris Bullen (University of Auckland), Dr Christopher Oldmeadow (University of Newcastle), Professor Linda Bauld (University of Edinburgh), Professor Adrian Dunlop (Hunter New England Local Health District Drug & Alcohol Clinical Services), Dr Anthony Gill (St Vincent’s, Sydney), Rose McCrohan (Uniting ReGen) and Dr David Jacka (Monash Health).

 Turning Point Addiction Medicine Unit, Uniting ReGen and Monash Health.